chrismatrakos/SimpleWeatherReportApi/README.md

-# SimpleWeatherReportApi
+# WeatherReportProject
-A simple apir for weather report per city
+A simple api for weather report per city